UoM-Data-Science-Platforms/gm-sde/projects/043 - Cruickshank/README.md

 Further details for each query can be found below.

 ### Practice system lookup table
 To provide lookup table for GP systems.
 The GMCR doesn't hold this information in the data so here is a lookup.
 This was accurate on 27th Jan 2021 and will likely drift out of date slowly as practices change systems.
 Though this doesn't happen very often.
+This has now been updated on 4th November 2022.
+The data can be found here: https://digital.nhs.uk/data-and-information/publications/statistical/mi-patient-online-pomi/current I filter to GM, Cheshire & Mersey, Lancashire and Derby.
+I also take the list from below and find any that are no longer in the publication.
+These are probably closed practices, but it is useful to retain what system them had when they closed.

 _Input_
 ```